succinctlabs/vectorx/README.md

 ## Avail Merkle Proof Service

 Whenever a new data root commitment is stored on-chain, the merkle proofs need to be made available for end-users to prove the data root's of blocks within those data commitments.
 This service listens for data root commitment events on-chain and stores the merkle proofs for each data root in the range, which is then exposed via a separate endpoint.
+You can configure the contracts to index with `deployments.json`.

 ### Run the Merkle Proof Indexer Service